-I have also examined compliance with the applicable clauses of the following:
+I have also examined compliance with the applicable clauses of the following;

 (i) Secretarial Standards issued by The Institute of Company Secretaries of India.

-As per the information and explanation given by the Company and its officials during the period under review (F.Y.
-2018-19) the secretarial standards were complied with as may be applicable.
+As per information and explanation given by the company and it's officials during the period under review the secretarial standards were complied with as may be applicable.